mauckc/2D-Quantum-Free-Particle/README.md

 # 2D-Quantum-Free-Particle

+The mechanics of quantum free particles can be hard to study tangibly.
+With scientific computing, we are able to build a numerically stable simulation environment to test out models.

 This program numerically integrates the Schrodinger equation on finite complex scalar fields for simulating interactions of quantum particles under varied observation.

 The goal: Can the Quantum-Zeno Effect a.k.a. the watch dog effect be modeled on an N-dimensional finite difference point lattice.
 The effects of repeated observation on a quantum wavefunction tend to resist the effects quantum tunneling.